petgraph/petgraph/.github/PULL_REQUEST/other.md

 ### What change are you making to petgraph?

+If this addresses an existing issue, please just add a link to that issue, with "Resolves #ISSUE_NUMBER".

 ### Please make sure to check the following

 - [] If the PR contains a breaking change, explain the change and why it is necessary